reallistic/RunTellThat/README.md

 Distributed computing implementation for plex

 #What this is:
- - A MitM proxy server that allows for an unauthenticated or otherwise unauthorized user to access a PMS server as another person.
+ - A MitM webserver to distribute or proxy access to arbitrary PMS nodes.
  - A proxy server to delegate channel access to non-owners.
  - The foundation of a decent plex load balancer.
  - In effect, a workaround for plex sharing via MyPlex.
- - A must have for distributed PMS systems.
+ - A must have for distributed PMS sharing.
  - A special hack that indeed will probably never be "officially" supported.

 #What this is **not**: